EOxServer/eoxserver/documentation/users/operators.rst

 Rectified Stitched Mosaics are EO coverages that are composed of a set of homogeneous Rectified Datasets.
-That means, the datasets must have the same range type and their domain sets must be subsets of the same rectified grid.
+That means, the datasets must have the same coverage type and their domain sets must be subsets of the same rectified grid.

 When creating a Rectified Stitched Mosaic a homogeneous coverage is generated from the contained Rectified Datasets.
 Where datasets overlap the most recent